JackJMiller/JackJMiller/README.md

-# 🚀 stjarna.io coming soon!
+🚀 Creator of stjarna.io

+🖥️ Proficient in TypeScript, JavaScript, and Python

+🤖 Learning Rust

+💼 Looking for work